A Overview of matrix facts

 \(\mathbf{y}^T \mathbf{A} \mathbf{y}\) \(2\mathbf{A}\mathbf{y}\)

-Comparing Tables ?? and A.2, one can make parallels with the derivative results from the two contexts.
+Comparing Tables A.1 and A.2, we can make parallels with the derivative results from the two contexts.

 A.6 Additional topics